Archive for Articles

 Posted by: | CommentsI don’t carry a gun to kill people.
 I carry a gun to keep from being killed.

-I don’t carry a gun to Read More→
+I don’t carry a gun to scare people.
+I carry a gun because sometimes this world can be a scary place.
+Read More→

 Why I’m an NRA Member by Randy Rowley